pop-os/python-apt/doc/source/library/apt_pkg.rst

         A list of all possible target :class:`Version` objects which satisfy this dependency.

-    .. method:: smart_target_pkg

-        Return a :class:`Version` object of a package which satisfies the dependency and does not conflict with installed packages (the 'natural target').

     .. attribute:: comp_type

         The type of comparison (<,<=,=,!=,>=,>,), as string.
 Note that the